git-pull/tao-of-tmux/manuscript/04-server.md

 W> `tmux -L moo` - connect to server under socket name "moo" and attach W> a new session.
 Create server if none already exists for socket.
 W>
-W> `tmux -L moo attach` will attempt to re-attach a session, if one exists.
+W> `tmux -L moo attach` will attempt to re-attach a session if one exists.

 ## How servers are "named"